Cartel (band): Reunion and new music (2022-present)

 Cartel supported Dashboard Confessional and Andrew McMahon in the Wilderness on select dates of the Hello Gone Days tour in the summer of 2022.

 On July 15, 2022, the band released their first new single in nine years, "17", along with an accompanying lyric video.
 On August 18, 2022, they followed up with a second single, "The End".

-On May 27, 2025, the band announced that they would be releasing a re-recorded version of their 2005 album Chroma on September 12, 2025 via Field Day Records.
+On May 27, 2025, the band announced that they would be releasing a re-recorded version of their 2005 album Chroma on September 12, 2025, via Field Day Records.
 The band also announced a US headlining tour to celebrate the album's 20th anniversary beginning in September 2025.
 The re-recorded album will feature new guest vocals from Cassadee Pope of Hey Monday.

-In an interview in June 2025, lead singer Will Pugh confirmed the band was working on a new album that would release sometime in 2026, 13 years after the release of their last full-length studio album.
+In an interview in June 2025, Will Pugh confirmed the band was working on a new album that would release sometime in 2026, 13 years after the release of their last full-length studio album.
+On January 24, 2026, the band released the song "Shirts & Skins" directly to their social media in response to the killing of Alex Pretti earlier that day.

+Musical style

+AllMusic classes Cartel's music as emo rock and emo pop.
+The band's music makes strong use of melody.
+Their musical style is characterized by energetic arrangements and prominent melodic hooks, which established the band within the pop-punk genre, particularly following the release of their debut studio album Chroma.